 Moravian Karst, known for its caves, rock formations and deep forests is one of the biggest green area in south Moravian region.

 Last Sunday we chose the heart of Moravian Karst for our destination.
 We drove directly to Skalni Mlyn, but parked at the Catherine cave.
-We started with the yellow path in direction to Macocha Abyss.
+We started with the yellow path in the direction to Macocha Abyss.
 Brisk and vigorous hike drove us to action.
-Kids managed to climb just half way through, but it didn’t matter.
-Parents were full of strength, this time.
-Once we reached the crossroads we decided it’s a high time for a lunch.
+The kids managed to climb just half way through, but it didn’t matter.
+The parents were full of strength, this time.
+Once we reached the crossroads, we decided it’s a high time for lunch.
 We stopped at Chata Macocha.
-While enjoying our food we could have also admire the marvelous 138 meter high abyss.
+While enjoying our food we could also admire the marvellous 138-meter-high abyss.
 There’re two platforms: Upper and Lower to look into the bottom of the Macocha Abyss.
 After a short break we followed the red path, to save some kilometres after a while we changed it to cycle path no. 5, which later on continued with green path.

-Picturesque gorge called: Suchy Zleb was full of surprises.
-Here and there hide some gem to discover.
+The picturesque gorge called: Suchy Zleb was full of surprises.
+Here and there hides some gems to discover.
 I let my imagination run wild and seen the ghost face cave (kalovy jeskyne).
 I tried to fit in my hand in the really narrow crack in the rock.
-Of course I got scared of spiders and other living creatures.
-Our quest for the devil’s bridge was unquestionably successful as well.
+Of course, I got scared of spiders and other living creatures.
+And our quest for the devil’s bridge was unquestionably successful as well.
 Just look up.
 The total distance we made was 8 km.